 The aim of the protocol is to ensure homeless people are treated respectfully and appropriately and are not discriminated against on the basis of their homeless status.

-The transition from care or custody to independent living is often a difficult and vulnerable time for many people.
-This includes young people leaving statutory care, people being released from correctional facilities and patients transitioning from health facilities.
+This includes young people leaving out-of-home care, people being released from correctional facilities, people leaving social housing and patients transitioning from health care settings.

-The Framework for Multi-Agency Client Transition Planning to Reduce Homelessness outlines agreed service principles for effective and coordinated planning across agencies to support people to transition into stable accommodation and independent living.
+The No Exits from Government Services into Homelessness: A framework for multi-agency action 2020 outlines agreed service principles for effective and coordinated planning across NSW Government agencies to support people to move into stable accommodation and independent living.

-It will inform the transition planning policies and procedures of participating agencies to strengthen current practice and reduce homelessness.
+The Framework informs NSW Government transition planning policies and procedures to strengthen current practice and reduce exits from government services into homelessness.

 Housing and Mental Health Agreement